dozoisch/react-redux-provide/README.md

 6.  `createProviderStore (Object provider, Optional Object providedState)` - Creates and returns a store specifically for some provider.

 7.  `createCombinedStore (Object providers, Optional Object providedState)` - Creates and returns a shared store based on the combination of each provider.
 Especially useful when a provider's state depends on another provider's actions.

+8.  `reloadProviders (Object props)` - Useful for hot reloading of providers.
+Only your updated `providers` and/or `combinedProviders` are extracted from `props`.
+The state of your app and your stores will remain intact.  :)

 ## Creating Providers